 A beautiful and meaningful Reform ceremony combines tradition with equality, binding the bride and the groom in the promises of marriage.
 When the rings are exchanged, the wine tasted, the blessings bestowed, and the glass broken, you become a family in Israel.
 Rabbi Weiss will perform wedding ceremonies, along with Cantorial Soloist Tara Abrams, for Jewish couples at home, in temple or at an appropriate event facility.

-Please contact Debbie at the temple office (Ext.
+Please contact Jaye at the temple office (Ext.
 108) to set up a meeting with Rabbi Weiss if you are interested in booking a wedding.
 When you meet with the Rabbi the first time, he will give you a copy of Temple Har Zion’s Wedding Manual.
 BE SURE TO BOOK THE RABBI BEFORE THE VENUE!

 In the Wedding Manual, the following are among the topics covered: